-Engineering Tripos Part IB, 2P8: Manufacturing and Management, 2019-20
+Engineering Tripos Part IB, 2P8: Manufacturing and Management, 2021-22

+Leader, Lecturer

+Dr L Mortara [1]

 Lecturer

-Dr L Mortara [1]
+Dr J Moultrie

+Lecturer

+Dr F Tietze

+Lecturer

+Prof T Minshall

+Lecturer

+Dr Pratheeba Vimalnath

 Timing and Structure

-Easter Term: 12 lectures + 2 Industrial cases - Online
+Easter Term: 12 lectures + 2 Industrial cases + 1 example paper

 Prerequisites

-None
+Lecture theatre 0

 Aims

 The aims of the course are to:

-- Introduce the excitement of business development related to technology innovations. - Cover the key choices facing anybody seeking to exploit the commercial potential of a technology based innovation - whether as an entrepreneur or acting within an existing business; however we can't promise to make you millionaires
+- Introduce the excitement of business development related to technology innovations. - Cover the key choices facing anybody seeking to exploit the commercial potential of a technology based innovation whether as an entrepreneur or acting within an existing business; however we can't promise to make you millionaires Objectives As specific objectives, by the end of the course students should be able to: - Understand the likely stages of development from innovation to profit - Design an appropriate exploitation route for the given innovation - Describe the main features of how a business works Content Specific objectives are given for each lecture, and examples will be designed to test students learning against these objectives.

-Objectives

-As specific objectives, by the end of the course students should be able to:

-- · Understand the likely stages of development from innovation to profit - Design an appropriate exploitation route for the given innovation - · Describe the main features of how a business works

-Content

-Specific objectives are given for each lecture, and examples will be designed to test students learning against these objectives.

 The lectures follow a series of key questions which represent the decisions that must be taken in finding an exploitation route for a technical innovation.

-The Assessment is an open books question

-Please refer to PANOPTO (for the online lectures) and to Moodle (for the Handouts and extra material)

-Where do inventions come from?
+Please refer to Moodle (for the Handouts and extra material) Where do inventions come from?

 Inventions may arise from a spontaneous inventive step, a market demand, or a development of an existing idea.
 The purpose of this course is to explore the path from invention to business, but we start by examining the source of inventions and the conditions in which they are likely to occur.
-By the end of the lecture, given a perceived market need, students should be able to:

-- list at least six strategies by which new inventions are found - give at least one example for each strategy, and in the examples paper, think about how each strategy might apply in developing a new writing instrument - describe the structure of this course

-Is there a market?
+By the end of the lecture, given a perceived market need, students should be able to: - list at least six strategies by which new inventions are found - give at least one example for each strategy, and in the examples paper, think about how each strategy might apply in developing a new writing instrument - describe the structure of this course Is there a market?

 Two major sources of invention are 'push' - the inventor thinks of something new and must establish a market; and 'pull' - there is a clearly defined market demand.
 In both cases, successful exploitation depends on understanding of the nature of the market and identifying precisely what the need of the users and customers are.
-By the end of the lecture, given a proposed new technology or concept, students should be able to:

-- Apply the concept of the 'design mix' determine the key product attributes - Map the whole market for this product, identifying viable market segments to name clusters of like minded customers

-What do the users want?
+By the end of the lecture, given a proposed new technology or concept, students should be able to: - Apply the concept of the 'design mix' determine the key product attributes - Map the whole market for this product, identifying viable market segments to name clusters of like minded customers What do the users want?